 Among the most beautiful excursion, there’s the one that goes from Borgata Moies (in the Alpine Pearl of Ceresole Reale) to the mountain Refuge Hunting House of Gran Piano (2222 m).
-The itinerary retraces the path of the King up to one of the most important hunting houses of the House Savoy, which still maintains its original shapes.
+The itinerary retraces the path of the King up to one of the most important hunting houses of the House Savoy, which still maintains its original shape.
 This excursion offers also the opportunity to know Gran Piano, born as a royal hunting reserve and, today, one of the least visited areas of the Gran Paradiso National Park.
 In addition to the landscape’s beauty, you can also spot grazing packs of chamois and ibexes.

-Other unmissable itineraries are the ones that go to Refuge Jervis, Lake Dres, Colle della Teraa, Peak Basei and, for the more trained trekkers, Refuge Leonesi, at the foot of the “Levanne”.
+Other unmissable itineraries are the ones that go to Refuge Jervis, Lake Dres, Colle della Teraa, Peak Basei, and, for the more trained trekkers, Refuge Leonesi, at the foot of the “Levanne”.

 We strongly suggest the Lake Tour, on foot or by bike, especially at dawn, because of its amazing landscapes.

-You can reach the several trips to the Colle del Nivolet with the shuttle working daily in July and August, offered by the Municipalities of Ceresole Reale and Noasca, the Gran Paradiso National Park and the Tourism Board of Turin and Province.
+You can reach several trips to the Colle del Nivolet with the shuttle working daily in July and August, offered by the Municipalities of Ceresole Reale and Noasca, the Gran Paradiso National Park and the Tourism Board of Turin and Province.

 Which good sustainability practices did you adopt?

 Some years ago, we obtained the Quality Label of the Gran Paradiso National Park, given to the accommodations that adopt good sustainability practices.
-However, the concern for renewable energy, biological products and biodegradable detergents have always been part of our lifestyle and working activity.
+However, the concern for renewable energy, biological products, and biodegradable detergents have always been part of our lifestyle and working activity.
 It’s all about small habits and choices that don’t turn upside-down our days, but allow us to reduce to the minimum our impact on the environment.

 - Domestic hot water and heating system are fueled by a thermal solar plant that supplies almost 90% of our needs (on average, we save almost 5,24 tons of CO2 each year);

-- Electric energy is produced by a photovoltaic plant that covers the 75% of our needs (on average, we save up to 4,42 tons of CO2 each year);
+- Electric energy is produced by a photovoltaic plant that covers 75% of our needs (on average, we save up to 4,42 tons of CO2 each year);

 - Cleaning products and detergents for rooms and dishes are eco-friendly and made of biological raw materials;